-- 1 Divisions Affected
+1 Divisions Affected

-- 1.1 County-wide.
+1.1 County-wide.

-- 2 Key Decision

-- 2.1 This is a Key Decision because it is likely to result in the Council incurring expenditure which is, or savings which are significant, having regard to the budget for the service or function concerned (this is currently defined as £0.500m).

-- 3 Purpose of the Report
+2 Purpose of the Report

-- 3.1 To obtain approval for proposals for submission to Council relating to the Capital Starts Programme and the Treasury Management, Investment and Capital Strategies.

-- 3.2 This report should be read alongside the following reports to this Cabinet meeting: the Reserves Position and Reserves Policy Report, the Budget Consultation Results Report for 2024-25 and the Revenue Budget Report 2024-25.
+- 2.1 To obtain approval for proposals relating to the Capital Starts Programme and the Treasury Management, Investment and Capital Strategies. - 2.2 This report should be read alongside the following reports to this Council meeting: the Reserves Position and Reserves Policy Report, the Budget Consultation Results Report for 2024-25 and the Revenue Budget Report 2024-25.

-4 Information and Analysis
+3 Information and Analysis